rhk48/rhk48/README.md

 # Hi there!!
 I'm Rashid Karriti👋

+Data Analyst with a background in Middle East Policy and a passion for innovative problem solving and critical thinking.
+Understanding of building SQL databases, Machine Learning, and Big Data while integrating strong fundamental statistical understandings.
+With previous experience in the government sector and policy making, I excel at delivering highly complex information to audiences unfamiliar with the subjects at hand and offering actionable results.
+Bilingual Arabic and English.

 # About Me :man:
 - 🔭 I’m currently working @ Uber
 - 🌱 I’m currently learning SQL, Tableau, R, and advancing Machine Learning and Python Skills